 The history of Governors Island is as rich as it is dense.
-In its centuries of human occupation, its important position in New York Harbor and rich natural resources have been utilized for subsistence, quarantine, imprisonment, military efforts, bureaucratic functions, and recreation.
+In its centuries of human occupation, its important position in New York Harbor and abundant natural resources have been utilized for subsistence, quarantine, imprisonment, military efforts, bureaucratic functions, and recreation.
 Today the island is a dynamic public site visited by over 1 million people per year.
 The following is an extremely condensed history of this island, called by some the “gem of the New York Harbor.”

 Indigenous Habitation and Dutch Seizure